-(1) In the cases provided in the law, the court grants permission for the taking of an administrative measure, and extends such permission.

-(2) An application to obtain permission is submitted by the duly empowered administrative authority in writing and together with the reasons for the application as well as with the evidentiary items and explanations specified in the law and required for determination of the matter.
+- (1) In the cases provided by law, the court grants permission for the taking of an administrative measure, and extends such permission. - (2) An application to obtain permission is submitted by the duly empowered administrative authority in writing and together with the reasons for the application as well as with the evidentiary items and explanations specified in the law and required for resolution of the matter.
 The court may require supplementary evidentiary items and explanations to be submitted.
-The court may require the applicant for permission to find an interpreter, if this is necessary for determination of the application.

-(3) Unless the law provides a different jurisdictional arrangement, permission for an administrative measure is granted by the court in whose service area the administrative authority which requests the permission is located.
-Participants of the proceedings concerning the grant of permission are the applicant for permission and, in the cases provided in the law, the person in whose respect the grant of permission is requested.

-(4) Unless the law provides otherwise, the court hears the application and decides the grant of permission without delay in a written ruling made by a single judge in simplified proceedings.
+The court may require the applicant for permission to find an interpreter, if this is necessary for resolution of the application. - (3) Unless the law provides a different jurisdictional arrangement, permission for an administrative measure is granted by the court in whose service area the administrative authority which requests the permission is located.
+The participants in proceedings concerning the grant of permission are the applicant for permission and, in the cases provided by law, the person in whose respect the grant of permission is requested. - (4) Unless the law provides otherwise, the court considers the application and decides the grant of permission without delay in a written order made by a single judge by simplified procedure.
 The grant of permission may, as an exception, be decided outside the working hours of the court.

-(5) In the case that the court has been requested permission to deprive a person of his or her liberty, or for an extension of the period of deprivation of liberty, or for removal of the person from Estonia, the matter must be heard in the court session.

-(6) Where the grant of permission is decided in a court session, the participants of the proceedings and their representatives are summonsed to the session, yet their absence from the session does not preclude the hearing and determination of the matter.
-If the holding of the court session was not mandatory, such holding does not preclude the application of other provisions of simplified proceedings.

-(7) The applicant for permission may withdraw the application and the participants of the proceedings may conclude a compromise, applying, respectively, sections 153 and 154 of this Code.
+- (5) In the case that the court has been requested permission to deprive a person of his or her liberty, or for an extension of the period of deprivation of liberty, or for removal of the person from Estonia, the matter must be heard in the court session. - (6) Where the grant of permission is decided in a court session, the participants in proceedings and their representatives are summonsed to the session, yet their absence from the session does not preclude consideration and resolution of the matter.
+If the holding of the court session was not mandatory, such holding does not preclude the application of other provisions of simplified procedure. - (7) The applicant for permission may withdraw the application and the participants in proceedings may conclude a compromise, applying, respectively, §§ 153 and 154 of this Code.

 § 265.
-Court rulings
+Orders

-(1) An application seeking the grant of a permission is determined by a court ruling.

-(2) The court may, by ruling, vary or revoke any permission it has granted for the taking of an administrative measure.

-(3) The ruling by which permission is given, the ruling by which permission is refused and the ruling by which the permission is varied or revoked is subject to section 465 of the Code of Civil Procedure.
-The ruling is delivered to the participants of the proceedings unless the law provides otherwise.
-The ruling enters into force on delivery to the applicant for permission.

-(4) Unless the law provides otherwise, a ruling which has entered into force is published in the computer network in accordance with section 175 of this Code.

-(5) A participant of the proceedings may lodge an appeal against a ruling by which permission is given, against a ruling by which permission is refused and against a ruling by which the permission is varied or revoked, and the ruling entered by the circuit court in respect of the appeal may be further appealed to the Supreme Court.
+- (1) An application seeking the grant of a permission is resolved by an order. - (2) The court may, by order, vary or revoke any permission it has granted for the taking of an administrative measure. - (3) The order by which permission is given, the order by which permission is refused and the order by which the permission is varied or revoked is subject to § 465 of the Code of Civil Procedure.
+The order is served on the participants in proceedings unless the law provides otherwise.
+The order enters into force on service to the applicant for permission. - (4) Unless the law provides otherwise, an order which has entered into force is published in the computer network in accordance with § 175 of this Code. - (5) A participant in proceedings may lodge an interlocutory appeal by which permission is given, against an order by which permission is refused and against an order by which the permission is varied or revoked, and the order entered by the circuit court in respect of the appeal may be further appealed to the Supreme Court.
 The holding of a court session is not needed for the hearing of the appeal, even if it was required for deciding the grant of the permission.